 Angiostrongylus cantonensis, rat lungworm, a nematode parasite.

 Various species of rats are the definitive hosts of the parasite, known as the rat lungworm.
-Rats are only able to infect snails and slugs, which are the intermediate hosts.
+Rats can infect only snails and slugs, which are the intermediate hosts.
 Transmission to humans occurs by consuming infected snails or slugs or contaminated raw produce or vegetable juices.
-Infective larvae have also been found in freshwater shrimp, crabs, and frogs, considered transport (paratenic) hosts.
+Infective larvae have also been found in freshwater shrimp, crabs, and frogs.

 Most described cases have occurred in Asia and the Pacific Basin (such as in parts of Thailand, Taiwan, mainland China, the Hawaiian Islands, and other Pacific Islands); however, cases have been reported in many areas of the world, including the Caribbean.